Application service transformation cuts application lifecycle management cost by 30 percent for global pharmaceutical leader

 Infosys focused on the following key aspects while developing the model, to ensure repeatability and to measure robustness:

-Reporting: The AST organization produces various reports and includes a dashboard that captures application health status, resource status, delivery issues in services, productivity and infrastructure status.
-Input data is sourced from various execution tools and final reports are generated using the reporting tool and with some manual intervention.
+Reporting: The AST organization produces various reports and includes a dashboard that captures application health status, resource status, delivery issues in services, productivity, and infrastructure status.
+Input data is sourced from various execution tools and final reports are generated using the reporting tool with some manual intervention.

 Multiple vendors using diverse support models to support applications across portfolios resulted in lack of predictability in service quality and high cost of services.
 Moreover, the client had a decentralized service model for application support and maintenance that was hamstrung by the lack of standard processes and tools.
 Non-uniform process maturity and application owners’ resistance to change compounded the problems.

 By creating an organization to manage all applications through standardized processes and service level agreements (SLAs), Infosys provided effective consolidation of services and a single interface to end users.
 The solution provided end-to-end infrastructure and application support, governed by unified processes and SLAs.
 It used an ROI-based approach to prioritize applications for transition to the shared service, considering factors such as technology consolidation, existing vendor availability, and application stability.